Roland Falk: Delta-wing testing

-At the end of the war in 1946 he joined Vickers-Armstrongs but was injured in an accident in a Vickers Wellington.
-Falk recovered and went to Avro to test fly the Avro Athena.
-He soon embarked on one of the most important jobs of his career, test pilot of the Avro 707.
+At the end of the war in 1946 he joined Vickers-Armstrongs as Chief Experimental Test Pilot but was seriously injured in an accident at Wisley airfield while testing new reverse pitch propellers on Vickers Wellington X LN817.
+Falk recovered and became Chief Test Pilot with A V Roe in 1950.
+He soon embarked on one of the most important jobs of his career, test flying the Avro 707.
 The Avro 707 was an experimental delta-winged aircraft to gain experience for the design of the Avro Vulcan bomber, Falk's experience flying the German Messerschmitt Me 163 came in handy in what was seen as advanced and dangerous test flying.
-After testing the Avro 707 Falk piloted the Vulcan on the first flight on 30 August 1952.
+After testing the Avro 707, Falk made the first flight of the prototype Vulcan from Woodford Aerodrome on 30 August 1952.

 Falk demonstrated the Vulcan on several occasions and designed much of the cockpit layout.
 During the 1955 Farnborough Airshow he barrel-rolled a Vulcan at the top of the post-take-off climb; although safe, he was rebuked for this manoeuvre by the organisers, but only because performing aerobatics in an aircraft weighing 69 tons and with a 99-foot wingspan was "not the done thing"!

 He was appointed an Officer of the Order of the British Empire in 1952.

 Later life

-Falk retired from Avro in 1958 and became a sales representative for Hawker Siddeley until he set up his own aircraft business in Jersey.
+Falk retired from Avro in 1958 and became a sales representative for Hawker Siddeley. until he set up his own aircraft business in Jersey.

-He had married the daughter of former Avro test pilot Sydney Thorn.
+He had married the daughter of former Avro test pilot Sydney "Bill" Thorn.
 The couple had two children.

-Roly Falk died in Jersey on 23 February 1985, aged 69.
+Falk died in Jersey on 23 February 1985, at the age of 69.